 Euromarine Buoy (47) P

-Finish at Euromarine to Port and the main mast of the Committee to Starboard,
+Finish at Euromarine to Port and the main mast of the Finishing Committee boat to Starboard.

 All boats must radio ‘Offshore 1 on VHF Channel 77 approaching the finish line with Boat name and Sail number.